 “Psychology is much larger than curing mental illness or curing diseases.
 I think it’s about bringing out the best in people; it’s about positive institutions; it’s about strength of character.”

 – Martin Seligman

-- Treating mental illness,
+- Treat mental illness;

-- Making life more productive and fulfilling,
+- Make life more productive and fulfilling;

-- Identifying and nurturing high talent.
+- Identify and nurture talent.

-After World War II, the Veterans Administration (now the Veterans Affairs) and the National Institute of Mental Health were founded and the focus of psychology geared almost exclusively towards understanding and treating mental illness.
+After World War II, the Veterans Administration (now the Veterans Affairs) and the National Institute of Mental Health were founded and the focus of psychology turned almost exclusively towards understanding and treating mental illness.

-Psychologists came to understand substantially how people survive and endure adversity, challenges and trauma.
-Research about the impacts of divorce, loss of loved ones, sexual and physical abuse, damaged childhoods, damaged brains and habits exploded.
+Psychologists came to substantially understand how people survive and endure adversity, challenges, and trauma.
+Research about the impacts of divorce, loss of loved ones, sexual and physical abuse, damaged childhoods, damaged brains, and habits exploded.